 The GTX is about as multi-purpose as it gets regarding hybrids.
 Whether you want to cruise with friends or commute to the office, the GTX offers a comfortable and efficient ride.
 But, where is differs from other bikes is that you can use this model for sports.
 If you cycle or cardio or like to go on long journeys on uneven surfaces, this 21-speed won’t let you down.
 The tires help in this respect as the narrowness and extra treads reduce the risk of skidding, slipping, or punctures.
 Schwinn uses puncture-resistant technology to prevent the latter.

 Plus, you get customized features that are designed for comfort and long-lasting without the hassle of putting it together.
 Yes, that’s right – it comes pre-assembled!

-- Hybrid bike with aluminum dual-sport frame and suspension fork, delivering go-anywhere versatility.
-700c wheels are best fit riders 60 to 69 inch tall
+- Hybrid bike with an aluminum dual-sport frame and suspension fork that offers limitless adaptability, 700c wheels that fit to riders 5’2” – 5’9” tall

 - Triple-density ergonomic grips and sport saddle touch key comfort points to soften the ride

 How To Choose A Hybrid Bike

 Picking out a hybrid bike is no easy task.
 With a wide variety of styles that land anywhere in between road and mountain bikes, the options can seem endless.
 This Video by Trek should help make your decision easier: